Rakha21/bot-wa-rakha/README.md

 ```

 ### Usage
-Run the Whatsapp bot
+## Run the Whatsapp bot

 ```bash
 > npm start
 ```

-after running it you need to scan the qr
+# after running it you need to scan the qr

-### Information
+## Information
--INI BOT RAKHA21
+# INI BOT RAKHA MHDZZ

 ---